Mountain bike tours

 Author's recommendation

-If the sun is out, drop off your luggage at Ulrichen, then go for a swim, relax or hire a stand-up paddleboard at Geschinersee.
+If the sun is out, drop off your bags in Ulrichen, then go swimming, relax, or rent a stand-up paddle at Geschinersee.

 Technical information